Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Engadine has 126 active public transport stops offering a mix of train and bus services.
-These stops are served by 25 individual routes that collectively facilitate 1,897 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 138 meters from the nearest stop.
+These stops are served by 25 individual routes, collectively providing 1,897 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 138 meters from the nearest stop.

-Service frequency averages 271 trips per day across all routes, translating to approximately 15 weekly trips per individual stop.
+Service frequency averages 271 trips per day across all routes, equating to approximately 15 weekly trips per stop.

 Frequently Asked Questions - Transport